calmdown13/dazed/README.rst

 💫 Dazed - A Confusion Matrix Package
 *************************************

-Dazed is little confusion matrix package designed to make your life easier.
+Dazed is a little confusion matrix package designed to make your life easier.
 Its key features are:

 -  support for lots of different data formats (sparse integers, sparse strings, one-hot arrays, dataframes)